Skip to main content

 Introduction

-Workflows, processes, tasks, and triggers form the building blocks of the automation tools One Church Software offers.
+Workflows, tasks, and triggers form the building blocks of the automation tools One Church Software offers.
 This enables you to instruct the system to automatically perform tasks on your behalf.
 Basically, it will work for you and perform actions based on the rules you set.

-Everything the workflow engine does centers around person profiles.
+Everything the workflow does centers around person profiles.
 As such, only people who have profiles in the system can be added to a workflow.

-Let's quickly define all the major players:
+Let's quickly define all the major elements:

 Workflows